kou-saki/IMTB-D/README.it.md

     - Enter text in the box at the bottom of the window and press send or Enter to send.

-    - If multiple lines are needed, you can insert a line break with Ctrl+Enter.
+    - For multiple lines, you can use Ctrl+Enter to insert a line break.

   - Image Translate (Inpaint)